 Make Your Words Work: Proven Techniques For Effective Writing--For Fiction and Nonfiction

 Writer’s Digest Books, hardcover and soft, 1990.
-An Author’s Guild BackinPrint book with i-Universe.
+An Author’s Guild BackinPrint book.

 Combines top sellers from Writer's Digest Books: MAKE EVERY WORD COUNT: A Guide To Writing That Works, 1980 and BEYOND STYLE: Mastering the Finer Points of Writing, 1988

 Timeless, entertaining, easy-to-absorb instruction for pre-published and published writers.

 Gary Provost was a poor Boston street kid with a dream of success as a writer.
 He never went to college yet grew up to become “arguably, the leading teacher of writing-for-publication in the United States.”
 Through practice and observation he came to learn what writing works, and what writing does not.
 And that’s what he shares in this book.